Aaliyah097/Aaliyah097/README.md

 I'd like to bring projects which help people everyday 🚀.

 I prefer to stick to [**Domain Driven Desing**] in my projects, because from my point of view it is the only way to develop longterm projets focused on business needs.

-Also i prefer to start up with [**Database-First Approach**] because data is the most valuable part of modern applications.
+Also I prefer to start up with [**Database-First Approach**] because data is the most valuable part of modern applications.
 <!--
 **Aaliyah097/Aaliyah097** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.